michal-harish/drift/README.md

-AIM - analytics in memory or CASSPAR - a mixutre of Cassandra, Spark and Kafka
+AIM - crossing large data sets in memeroy - a conceptual child of Cassandra, Spark and Kafka

 Quick-Start
 ===========